 If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
 HVAC is one of the quickest-growing careers available, according to the U.S. Bureau of Labor Statistics, which predicts careers in this field will grow by 13 percent by 2028.

-There are a couple of reasons why these jobs are growing so rapidly.
-One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
+There are a few reasons why these jobs are growing so rapidly.
+One is homeowners using government refunds to install more energy-efficient comfort systems.
 Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
-Finally, there’s the red-hot housing market and a home shortage that’s driven a boost in new construction residences.
+Lastly, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction residences.

-One of the number one needed positions is working as an HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to receive.
+One of the most needed positions is working as an HVAC technician.
+Discover about what they do, how to become one and about how much you can expect to earn.

 What Is an HVAC Technician?

-A HVAC technician is a person who services, installs and maintains heating and cooling systems.
-Most work with both homeowners and business owners.
-And, most important, you’ll be skilled with:
+A HVAC technician is a person who repairs, installs and maintains heating and cooling equipment.
+Most assist both homeowners and business owners.
+And, most important, you’ll be skilled in: